UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/continuous-integration.md

 ## Overview

 One of the most common uses of Unreal Engine containers is to provide reproducible environments within which automated builds of Unreal projects and plugins can be performed.
-These environments can be used with any existing CI system that supports Docker containers, allowing developers to utilise their preferred infrastructure and leverage existing CI/CD workflows.
+These environments can be used with any existing CI system that supports containers, allowing developers to utilise their preferred infrastructure and leverage existing CI/CD workflows.
 These workflows can also be extended to produce container images that can then be used to run packaged Unreal projects in the cloud, facilitating other use cases such as [cloud rendering](./cloud-rendering) and building [microservices powered by the Unreal Engine](./microservices).
 The built container images can also be deployed and scaled with standard container orchestration technologies, allowing developers to comply with existing best practices for running containerised applications.

 ## Key considerations

 - Methods of building and packaging Unreal projects that utilise a graphical interface will not work inside containers.
-If you are not already accustomed to building and packaging projects via the command-line then you should take the time to familiarise yourself with this process on a host system before attempting to perform packaging inside Docker containers.
+If you are not already accustomed to building and packaging projects via the command-line then you should take the time to familiarise yourself with this process on a host system before attempting to perform packaging inside a container.

-- You will need to make sure your chosen CI system supports running build commands inside Docker containers.
+- You will need to make sure your chosen CI system supports running build commands inside containers.
 If you are using [Windows containers](../concepts/windows-containers) then you will also need to check that specific support for Windows containers is included, as some CI systems only include support for Linux containers.

-- If you're building Docker images for deploying packaged projects then you will need to make sure your chosen CI system supports building container images from Dockerfiles.
+- If you're building container images for deploying packaged projects then you will need to make sure your chosen CI system supports building container images from Dockerfiles.

 ## Implementation guidelines